How can collaborations between ethnic and mainstream outlets serve communities in the digital age?

 This research, part of the American Press Institute’s series of Strategy Studies, builds on a prior report about nonprofit-commercial partnerships.
-We’re doing this one a bit differently — publishing our findings as we go and compiling it all into a final report.
+We’ve done this one a bit differently — publishing our findings serially and compiling them into a final report.

 Though these collaborations are no substitute for diversifying staff and coverage at mainstream outlets, they can open up new avenues of storytelling, expand reach, and show the types of stories that are passing below editors’ radar.”

 These partnerships can take many forms: Some simply involve reporters from different outlets teaming up, as WNYC and Telemundo did recently.
 They revealed that a felon who represented immigrants in court was selling bogus ID cards that could supposedly protect people from being deported.
 Tag-teaming aided the reporting and reached immigrants who could be affected by the scam.